W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 The form is there..
 although not letting me create new product, it doesnt add anything also the page said "category list" and "create categories" but I fixed It to say product for both

+0208
+In wwwroot added directory images and sub directory product

+0212
+was supposed to uncomment product upsert post action method but I realised it is already uncommented

+0233
+Error:
+"DataTables warning: table id=tblData - Requested unknown parameter 'title' for row 0, column 0.
+For more information about this error, please see http://datatables.net/tn/4"

+need to find where this is but idk

+0346
+now is on price idk what changed
+""DataTables warning: table id=tblData - Requested unknown parameter 'price' for row 0, column 2.
+For more information about this error, please see http://datatables.net/tn/4

+oh? and now it filled the books into the table with the information it has, title isbn and author

+0511
+IDK The price still doesnt work and now when selecting covertype for book it gives the options from categories so late need to get some sleep.